natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ96A.md

 The ZTZ96A also makes up for its mobility drawbacks with its powerful cannon.
 Its APFSDS shell has high penetration against both flat and angled armour, and can perform even at long ranges.
 The gun also makes use of a very powerful HE shell which can deal devastating damage if fired at the roofs of enemy tanks.
 This gun is reloaded by an autoloading system, which can get a new shell in the breech every 7.1 seconds.
 The reload speed is worse than that of many MBTs, and skilled players will be able to take advantage of this to destroy the ZTZ96A.
 It is important to try to destroy the enemy in one shot, or else there may not be enough time to try again.
 And, the slow reload means that dealing with multiple enemies in quick succession is more difficult than normal.
 Be careful about the gun's poor turret elevation speed.
 It can take longer than expected to get sights on a target.
 The ZTZ96A is equipped with thermal sights which help visibility in night battles or for spotting targets during daytime.
 Make good use of the thermal sights as they are one of the ZTZ96A's selling points; most contemporary Soviet tanks lack them.

-This vehicle is armed with a roof machine gun for use against aircraft and lightly-armoured ground targets.

 This tank is a good sniper thanks to its strong frontal armour and powerful gun.
 When sniping, poor mobility is not an issue and the long reload rate doesn't overly hurt the ZTZ96A's performance.
 It is also more difficult for enemies to target the ZTZ96A's weak spots.
 If firing from behind ridgelines, remember that the gun depression is below average, at only -5 degrees.
 The ZTZ96A is also effective in close-quarters brawls, where its armour provides a great advantage against the enemy.
 An opponent like the [[Leopard 2K]] or [[M1 Abrams]] will have to aim for the ZTZ96A's weak spots while the 125-I APFSDS can penetrate these tanks anywhere.
 Although the gun handling isn't outstanding, it's enough to get the job done with some situational awareness.

 ===Assault mode===
 For players grinding the APFSDS in assault mode, it is recommended to bring full ammo, with around half HEAT and half HE.
 As the countdown goes at the start of the match, quickly find a spot where you will not get shot from every direction and stay there until you run out of ammo or get destroyed.
 The HEAT is great at knocking out weakly armoured Cold War tanks with a single shot, while the HE is capable of destroying those heavily protected top tier MBT.
 Given that you do not have APFSDS therefore lacking the ability to knock out some AI frontally, you will have to rely on assists to get scores.
 Firing HEAT/HE at tracks, roof mounted MG, turret ring, cannon barrel, etc can at least immobilise/disarm the AI, granting you an assist.
 The 7.1 second reload will be quite slow when facing a huge wave of AI so you must aim each shot carefully, but other times it is generally fast enough.
 The ZTZ96's armour can take quite some beating but is also prone to ammo rack explosion, or penetrating shots from the lower front plate and gun mantlet.